Chapter 4 Unbroken Stare

 His promises.

-My grip tightened slightly around the glass.
+Irene's fingers tightened around the glass.

-I hated that part the most.
+Irene hated that part the most.

 And that made moving on feel impossible.

-A strange sensation suddenly crawled across my skin.
+A strange feeling crawled across her skin.

 Awareness.